fyne-io/docs.fyne.io/started/webapp.md

 ### Limitations

-As of release v2.5.0 the web driver is fullt supported but is not yet 100% complete, so your app may not be able to use the following features:
+As of release v2.5.0 the web driver is fully supported but is not yet 100% complete, so your app may not be able to use the following features:

 * File open/save dialog